All Products

 Document Center

-Certificate Management Service:Install an SSL certificate on a Python Flask application (Linux)
+Certificate Management Service:Install an SSL certificate on Python Flask (Linux)

-• Certificate status: You have an SSL certificate issued by a trusted certificate authority.
-If the certificate is about to expire or has expired, you must first renew the SSL certificate.
+• An SSL certificate issued by a trusted certificate authority (CA).
+If your certificate has expired, renew it first.

-• Domain name matching: Make sure that the certificate matches all domain names that you want to secure.
-To add or modify domain names, you can Purchase a commercial certificate or Append and replace domain names.
+• A certificate that covers all the domain names you want to secure.
+The following coverage rules apply: To add domain names, purchase a commercial certificate or Append and replace domain names.

-• Server permissions: You need a root account or an account with sudo privileges.
+• A root account or an account with sudo privileges on the server.

 • Domain name resolution: The domain's DNS record is configured and resolves to the server's public IP address.